kubrickfr/btrfs-send-to-s3/README.md

 # Making a backup

 ## RSA Key pair generation
-Google it, and don't do it on the same machine.
+Look it up using your favourite search engine, and don't do it on the same machine.

 ## Non-RSA Keys:
 Worried about Qantum Supremacy?
 PRs welcomed!